Olmosbek510/primePicks/README.md

 PrimePicks
-PrimePicks is a comprehensive e-commerce web application developed using the Spring Framework.
-It leverages Spring MVC for handling web requests, Thymeleaf for rendering HTML views, Spring Security for securing the application, and Spring Data JPA with Hibernate for database interactions.
-All routes within this application are authorized based on user roles.
+PrimePicks is a robust e-commerce web application developed using Spring Boot.
+It features secure authentication and authorization with Spring Security, efficient database management with Spring Data JPA and Hibernate, and a user-friendly UI built with Spring MVC and Thymeleaf.
+The application supports different user roles, each with specific permissions and functionalities.

 Table of Contents
 Features